-3.3.6.4 Routing Field Strength Threshold
+3.4.6.5 Routing Field Strength Threshold

 For a route to be accepted, the field strength has to be above a certain limit, otherwise, the node will choose a router (node) closer by, as it is not known if there is sufficient transmitter power to reliably send to the station.
 It is thus best to keep the station in the neighbour list, but avoid routing.
 Especially true for mobile stations, where the signal may change to worse after routing info has been updated, perhaps rejecting routers with stronger signal in the process.
+The value is in -dBm and should be set such that there is a margin to the receiver sensitivity level for the particular module (see module data sheet).
+The default value is optimal in most cases.